roadrunner-server/docs/queues/nats.md

 `stream` - stream name.

+> Notice: To avoid duplicate message consumption in NATS-driven pipelines, use unique streams for each pipeline.
+Sharing streams can lead to repeated processing of the same messages.

 ### Deliver new

 `deliver_new` - the consumer will only start receiving messages that were created after the consumer was created.